Building Automation Systems (BAS)

 • Energy Management System: This component tracks and analyzes energy consumption patterns, helping building owners identify opportunities to reduce energy usage and improve efficiency.

 • Security and Access Control: BAS can integrate with security systems, including access control, surveillance cameras, and intrusion alarms, to ensure building safety and control access to sensitive areas.
+This is especially vital in the US federal facilities.

 • Fire Safety Systems: The BAS can monitor and control fire detection and suppression systems, providing a rapid response to potential emergencies.